rosstimson/padrino-book/01-03-installing-ruby-with-rbenv.md

     $ rbenv global 1.9.3-p392

-Check that the correct executable is active by exexuting `ruby -v`.
+Check that the correct executable is active by executing `ruby -v`.
 The output should look like:

 {: lang="bash" }